 In fact, when it comes to business, your data is your most valuable asset.
-This is why business intelligence is so important for each and every organisation.
+This is why business intelligence is so important for each and every organization.

 If you’re analyzing the right data, you’ll be able to quickly understand which product is your most profitable.
 That knowledge will allow you to make smarter business decisions going forward.

-Also, if having to find all the right data and analysing it seems overwhelming, that’s understandable.
+Also, if having to find all the right data and analyzing it seems overwhelming, that’s understandable.
 A few years ago, if you wanted to find your most profitable product, you’d have to find and pull all the relevant data manually.
-Then you’d have to analyse the data yourself and put the report together.
+Then you’d have to analyze the data yourself and put the report together.